 If a physical product is included in an Upsell Flow, or offered as a bump product, the first product's order form asks for shipping information even if it is not a physical product.
 This enables the physical product purchase to be made with minimal additional information, but it can be confusing for some users.

-Related Articles
+Additional Resources & Related Articles

 - Creating Your First Product – This article describes the process of creating a product.
-Implementing the ClickBank Trust Badge is part of product creation.

 - Selling Recurring Products – This article explains how to sell recurring products.